-In determining whether harassment based on race, national origin, color, religion, sex, age, sexual orientation or disability has created an intimidating, hostile or offensive environment or substantially interferes with an individual's academic or work performance, the college recognizes that unless the conduct is egregious, a single incident or isolated incidents of offensive conduct or remarks may not create an intimidating, hostile or offensive environment.
+In determining whether sexual conduct creates an intimidating, hostile or offensive environment or substantially interferes with an individual's work performance, the college recognizes that unless the conduct is egregious, a single incident or isolated incidents of offensive sexual conduct or remarks generally do not create an intimidating, hostile or offensive environment.
+A "hostile environment" requires an establishment of a pattern of hostile, intimidating or offensive conduct.
+However, a single egregious incident of harassment may be sufficient to constitute a violation of this policy; the more egregious the harassment, the less need to show a repetitive series of incidents.
+This is particularly so when the harassment is physical.